digital-asset/daml/daml-lf/spec/contract-id.rst

   interpretation.
 The submitter can restart the interpretation, which will pick another submission seed.
 * If the transaction succeeds, the output is a *raw transaction*

-* All local contract IDs in the raw transaction are suffixed with a ledger specific suffix.
+Depending of the ledger implementation, the local contract IDs are suffixed with a suffix in a latter step.
 This yields the *ready transaction*.
-* The ready transaction is then sent on the write path, along with the submission seed and the submission time.
+For ledgers that do not require suffixing, raw and ready transaction coincide.
+Ready transactions are the source of true to describe the state if the ledger.

 Validation
 ^^^^^^^^^^